Michigan: How We Win

 1) Galvanize youth and BIPOC voters around local issues.

-• Local issues drive turnout.
-Polls confirm that young voters and Black voters are less enthused for Biden this year.
-Still, progressive issues are top of mind for both groups.
-In 2022, Democratic voters rallied around key issues, suggesting a similar approach will work this year.
+- Local issues drive turnout.
+Progressive issues are top of mind for young voters and Black voters.
+In 2022, Democratic voters rallied around these issues, suggesting a similar approach will work this year.

 2) Shore up Latine turnout.